-As conveyed in the SAR Annual Reports over time, there are occasions when Reach 3 of the SAR has had excursions above the base flow water quality objective, or as in years such as 2024, hovers closely to the objective.
+As conveyed in the SAR Annual Reports over time, there are occasions prior to 2024 when Reach 3 of the SAR has had excursions above the base flow water quality objective, or as in years such as 2024, hovers closely to the objective.
 Based on these results, the BMPTF has undertaken several studies over the last ten years to determine the cause of the increase in TDS in Reach 3.

 First, in 2015, the BMPTF commissioned an investigation, Investigation and Characterization of the Cause(s) of Recent Exceedances of the TDS Concentration Objective for Reach 3 of the Santa Ana River (2015 TDS Investigation) to determine the cause for the steady increase in the average TDS concentrations measured during the summer base flow conditions since about 2005.
 The study found that average TDS concentrations were increasing because the POTWs, while still meeting their discharge obligations were discharging less volume of treated wastewater to the Santa Ana River system.
 Additionally, the watershed was in a long term dry period7, which makes the interpretation of trend data more difficult, as shown in Figure 4-1.
 During the late summer months of August and September, the combined volume-weighted average TDS concentration for the nine municipal effluents that eventually converge at Prado Dam ranged between 535-570 mg/L. High quality (low TDS) municipal effluent tends to dilute low quality (high TDS) discharges from other sources (e.g. dry weather urban runoff, rising groundwater, etc.) that also contribute flows to Reach 3.
 In the period from 2005 to 2014, POTWs reduced the total volume of treated wastewater discharged to Reach 3 of the SAR (and its major tributaries) by 45%; from 145 million gallons per day (mgd) down to 79 mgd.
 Additional modeling revealed that, if the total volume of municipal effluent discharge had remained unchanged, average TDS concentrations at Prado Dam would also have remained stable.
 The reduction in wastewater flows, and the subsequent loss of dilution, also appears to be a correlation to the long-term rising trend in the average concentration of various individual salt ions (i.e. chloride, sodium, and sulfate) during base flow conditions.